erkyrath/phogg/README.md

 [WSGI]: https://docs.python.org/3/library/wsgiref.html
 [mod_wsgi]: https://pypi.org/project/mod-wsgi/

-Then you have to install Phogg, which I'm afraid is not a documented procedure.
+I'm afraid the install is not a documented procedure.
 I hacked it together on my Mac.
 So you know it's possible, which is the important part, right?

 A couple of hints: